WalkingGarbage/g13/README.md

 All files without a copyright notice are placed in the public domain.
 Do with it whatever you want.

 Some source code files include MIT style license - see files for specifics.

+## What does this fork add?

+This fork adds support for the meta (windows or super) keys and for mouse buttons